hlgr360/so-simple-theme/_posts/blog/2019-10-08-cloning-git-projects.md

 One of the under appreciated toils of changing jobs (and laptops for that matter) is the setup from scratch of my various projects.
 Like in DevOps, this repeated exercise every few years results in a certain discipline in and appreciation of both documentation and automation.
 It becomes basic hygiene like release deployment in DevOps: 'if it hurts you are not doing it often enough'.

-Given the high number of repos in one of my Microservices projects, I quickly got tiered of copying and pasting the URL to the terminal to clone them to my new laptop.
+Given the high number of repos in one of my Microservices projects, I quickly got tiered of copying and pasting the URL to the terminal to clone them to my laptop.
 So I wrote a small bash script for reading the repo names from a file and cloning them in turn.

 ```text
 #!/bin/bash